IE-555/final-project-dshinde99/README.md

 pd.json_normalize(top_songs_by_genre)
 ```

-* Initializes an empty DataFrame called top_100_feat to store the top 100 track features.
+* Imports the seaborn library.
-* Selects the top 100 tracks based on popularity from the by_track_pop DataFrame.
+* Creates a bar plot showing the track popularity for each genre using the top_songs_by_genre DataFrame.
-* Retrieves the audio features (danceability, energy, speechiness, acousticness, liveness) for each track from the data DataFrame and appends them to top_100_feat.

 ```
 import seaborn as sns